namelessu/Notes/Useless College Notes/Recent Egypt History/3-Ismail Pasha.md

 # **<span style="color: Red">3.
 Ismail Pasha </span>**
 ## **1. When and where was Ismail Pasha born?**
 - He was born in 31st of December 1830 A.D.
+He was born in Cairo.
 ## **2. What relationship did he have with Mohamed Ali and Ibrahim Pasha?**
 - He was the son of Ibrahim pasha and the grandson of Muhammed Ali pasha
 ## **3. Where did he receive education?**